mdibl/Biocore_cloud/README.md

      [<img src="images/biocore-aws-hybrid-system.png">](biocore-aws-hybrid-system.png)

-## Package Overview
+## Repository Overview

-This is a base directory  for **scripts and configuration files** used to run a given pipeline.
+This is the base directory  for **scripts and configuration files** used to run a given biocore pipeline analysis.

 See::